 Jabiru is the main town within Kakadu National Park.
 You’ll find services such as a supermarket, post office, and bank.

+The Kakadu Lodge and Caravan Park are one of the most popular places to stay.
 This is a great place to camp to explore Ubirr and Nourlangie.
 The Kakadu lodge and campground here often has evening ranger talks and a great restaurant and pool.

-Bowali Visitor Centre
+5. Bowali Visitor Centre

 The visitor centre is beautifully designed and hosts extensive displays and information about Kakadu.
 It’s a great first stop to help you plan your stay in Kakadu.